3 drivers of innovation: customers, product, service

 ServiceNow delivers digital workflows that create great experiences and unlock productivity.
 This is the future of work.
 Behind every great experience is a great workflow.

 The company was founded by Fred Luddy in 2004.
-In an interview with Forbes, Fred Luddy says he’s never had an original idea but has always paid close attention to anybody doing, struggling to do or wishing they could do differently.
+In an interview with Forbes, Fred Luddy says he’s never had an original idea but has always paid close attention to anybody doing, struggling to do or wishing they could do it differently.

 In his opinion, the company must “deeply, deeply, deeply understand customer needs”.